 - The level of responsibilities of the paramedics is less than that of doctors but more than that of less experienced staff, as the EMTs, whereas the level of responsibilities of the EMTs is less than that of the paramedics.

-- CPRs, clear airway, Give or prescribe IV medication, prescribing or giving someone a tracheotomy, etc. Whereas the major responsibilities of the EMTs are: Conducting basic medical tests, assisting medical emergencies via 911 calls, etc.
+- CPRs, clearing the airway, Giving or prescribing IV medication, prescribing or giving someone a tracheotomy, etc. The major responsibilities of the EMTs are Conducting basic medical tests, assisting medical emergencies via 911 calls, etc.